Thomas Eyton-Jones

-Thomas Eyton-Jones JP, FRCS (20 March 1832 – 12 February 1893), was a significant figure in Wrexham in the 19th century.
+Thomas Eyton-Jones JP, FRCS (baptised 20 March 1832 – 13 February 1893), was a significant figure in Wrexham in the 19th century.
 Working as a surgeon, physician, magistrate, local politician and army officer, he is best known for his role as a medical professional.

 Ancestry

 Eyton-Jones descended paternally from the Jones family of Tir Llanerch in Carrog, near Corwen and maternally from the Eytons of Craig Ddu in Llantysilio, near Llangollen.
 Born at Plas Isaf in Llangar, near Corwen, Merionethshire in 1832, Welsh speaking Eyton-Jones moved to Wrexham in 1848.

 Early career

 Eyton Jones received his professional education from the well known Dr. Thomas Taylor Griffiths of Wrexham.
 In 1853 he moved to London to train at St. Bartholomew's Hospital where in 1855 he gained 1st Prize in Midwifery, and in 1856 1st Prize in Surgery.
 In 1856 he became a Member of the Royal College of Surgeons, a Licentiate of the Society of Apothecaries and a Licentiate of Midwifery.
 After studying in Paris he returned to Wrexham and joined Dr. Griffiths in practice.